 - Better collaboration between employees across different departments

 Each of these benefits systematically plays a part in bringing new employees up to the level required to be fine salesmen.
 A knowledge base helps in getting accustomed with their organizational culture and understanding its work ethics, that are essentially the stepping stones of communication with customers.
 The clarity that your salesmen acquire about the company’s vision is reflected in the way they approach and serve customers.

 Furthermore, keeping various information centralized makes it easier for employees to access it, as well as share it with colleagues.
 The transfer of information to employees and between themselves is as quick as it can get.
 It helps various departments collaborate better, thereby keeping internal and external communication smooth and prompt.
 The same benefit is reflected when communicating with customers.
 The velocity of passing the information is as important as the quality of the information itself.
 Quick responses that are useful for customers to provide satisfying experiences and create more sales possibilities.

-On that note, blog posts and articles that highlight the features and application of your products and services for a variety of businesses are a major source of information for your customers.
+On that note, blog posts and articles that highlight the features and application of your products and services for a variety of businesses and interlink the content to drive organic traffic are major sources of information for your customers.

 The most advantageous aspect of online documentation is that it can be accessed anytime, anywhere.
 When employees are new, or when any information regarding a product, service, company policy, etc., is updated, employees can access that information at their convenience regardless of where they are.
 Having access to knowledge base unbounded by time and location highlights the ease of using it.
 Overall, a knowledge base can be considered as an effective sales enablement software.